Your National Insurance number

 - your parents or guardians are getting Child Benefit for you

-If you're between 16 and 20 years old and haven't received a National Insurance number, contact the National Insurance registration helpline for advice:
+If you're between 16 and 20 years old and haven't received a National Insurance number, contact the National Insurance registration helpline for advice.

-When and how to apply for a National Insurance number
+Applying for a National Insurance number

 If you don't already have a National Insurance number you must apply for one in the following circumstances.
-How you apply varies, as explained below.

 When starting work or setting up as self-employed